Villamaría Day at Maryville College:

 Patricia is a proud graduate of Leadership Plenty, an Inaugural Class of a Hispanic leadership program, CAC Community Leadership, Leadership Knoxville and FBI Citizens Academy.
 She is the proud recipient of the 2007 FBI Community Leadership Award and the 2009 Hola-Hora Latina’s Unity in the Community Award for her involvement in and dedication to multiple community service organizations.

-Villamaría at Maryville College is a new initiative aimed at improving and increasing access to Maryville College for Latino students from surrounding East Tennessee counties.
+Villamaría at Maryville College is an initiative aimed at improving and increasing access to Maryville College for Latino students from surrounding East Tennessee counties.
 The program seeks to build and strengthen relationships with the Latino community, including an increase in Latino student enrollment.